Skip to article frontmatterSkip to article content

 Traditional Gram-Schmidt

-3. pick all remaining column vectors, and project them onto the first column vector.
-Subtract the projections from all of the remaining column vectors
+2. Pick all remaining column vectors, and subtract their projections onto the first column vector.

 Besides the order in which we normalize and sweep, the key difference is the step where we compute projections between previously-determined unit-vectors.
 In the modified Gram-Schmidt, the projection occurs between the latest ithi^{th} unit vector and a column vector j>ij > i where the previous i1i - 1 unit vectors have already been subtracted out.
 As a result, our dot product is less likely to be very small, because all of the i1i-1 previous shared basis vectors have already been removed by the time we compute the dot product.

-• As we saw with ill-conditioned matrices, numerical operations usually behave better when the involved vectors are further from parallel. modified GS sidesteps finding the dot product between two nearly-aligned vectors.
+In general, numerical operations behave better when the involved vectors are further from parallel.
+Modified Gram-Schmidt sidesteps finding the dot product between two nearly-aligned vectors.

 class QRFactorizationSolver: